 Using humor for discipline gets jobs done

 Seven-year-old Aaron’s room was a mess.
 Instead of “Go make your bed,” his comical mother let the bed do the talking.
 “I walked by your bed this morning,” she said, “and it cried ‘Please cover me, I’m cold.’”
 Even for adults, humor has a way of getting jobs done.
 I remember well the sign in the surgeons’ changing room at our local hospital that says: “Your mother doesn’t live here.”

 Three-year-old Alan had a habit of darting away from his parents, especially in parking lots.
 Dad decided to play the blind man’s game.
 As they came out of a store, Dad put his hand over his eyes, gave the child the car keys, and said, “Please hold my hand and lead me to the car.”
 Of course, he peeked a lot.

 Children can look at your face and realize when you are going to say no to something.
 They are already mustering up resistance; you break through by putting on your best comic mask.
-Humor also helps snap a child out of regressive behavior.
+Using humor for discipline also helps snap a child out of regressive behavior.
 Here is how a mother in our practice solved this problem: Four-year-old Monica insisted on wearing a diaper because her new brother did.
 Mother played along with Monica’s game by trying to put a small, newborn-size diaper on her.
 As they both struggled to get the diaper to fit, Monica realized how silly her whim was.

 We use humor quite often to give a child a second chance to obey.
 Our children love videos, so we put on our “rewind” theatrics.
 “Matthew, please help me clear the table.”
 “But Dad,” Matthew protests.
 Immediately I say “Rewind!”
 I step back a few feet and start over, this time making a grand gesture toward Matthew, indicating the cue for his second chance.
 This approach usually results in both laughter and obedience.